CloudCIX/robot/README.md

 # Robot
  - Robot Host is a generic name given to a virtualised physical server.
 Every Region POD has a Robot Server.
  - Robot is the name given to a software application running in a VM on the Robot Host.
 Robot is the Regional Cloud Infrastructure Provisioning Tool of CloudCIX.
 Robot runs on Ubuntu 20.04 and KVM.
-  - Robot Host also contains an NFS server.
+  - Robot Host also contains an NFS server which contains the ISO image files and other support files for every VM capable of being built in that Region.
+This NFS server is shared with all Region Hosts used for VMs.

 # Minimum Hardware Requirements
   -  Single Processor Quad Core